-That’s a lot of reminding.
+That’s a lot of remembering.
 But the most memorable experience was visiting the Lincoln Memorial at night.
 The far west end of the Mall isn’t that well lit, and the cloud cover kept the sky from helping out.
 Everything was glossy in the wet dark.
 The Lincoln Memorial glowed gloriously, as did the Washington Monument, looking like an angel’s sword.
 The Reflecting Pool between the two structures made the sky and the ground a single thing.
 It was all by design, presumably — it’s called the “Reflecting Pool,” after all — but no less striking because of that, and that rectangle of water made clear why we use ‘reflecting’ to describe a kind of thinking.
 We all felt both small and a part of something larger than our largest selves.

 That was the moment we came for.
 Q and The Boy, their minds already galloping forward, can now begin really grappling more with ideas.
 What is a government, and what does and should it do?
 What is democracy?
 What does it mean to be free (and enslaved)?
 What is a law and the rule of law?
 What obligations do Americans have to their nation (if any)?
 Ideas usually have facts and things as their biggest handles, so you go look at heavy buildings and statues, and you start learning the facts.
 Before the train home, you roll your suitcase past the Supreme Court building and the Capitol.
 You keep quizzing your kids on the three branches of government and their inhabitants until they reliably get it right.

 We hope that they will, eventually, be able to take up these big ideas as ideas, and then look back through them at all the marble.
 We hope they see how this country, like DC, is such a hodgepodge of ideas — Greek, Roman, European, even an Egyptian-inspired obelisk visible from all points like an upturned nail.
 We hope that they can someday trace the fairly direct line from our cab driver to the Lincoln Memorial and the words cut on its wall.
-And we hope they will themselves pick up on the distance that can open up between these ideas and their instantiations, perhaps in the remarkable number of homeless people in the cold and rain, in the consistent differences between the drivers and riders of buses.
+And we hope they will themselves pick up on the distance that can open up between these ideas and their instantiations, perhaps in the remarkable number of homeless people in the cold and rain, in the consistent differences between the drivers and riders of taxis and buses.

 And so we begin by taking the train, standing under tall statues, reciting “legislative, executive, and judicial,” swimming in the hotel pool.